albertogoffi/toradocu/README.md

 This will create the file `build/libs/toradocu-0.1-all.jar`.

-Notice that building Toradocu requires Java JDK 1.8+.
+Building Toradocu requires Java JDK 1.8+.

 ## Running Toradocu